RyanShang627/Angular-intro/docs/Section2_The_Basics/README.md

 The principle is that if you have more than three lines of html code, it is better to write it inside an external html file; however, it is convenient to write the html code inside the typescript file if it is pretty lightweighted.

 ## Working with Component Styles

+You can either do that inside the html file or using external css file.